vethackathon2025/gitmcp-context/META.md

 ---

 #### Phase 7: Meta-Documentation (Current)
-**Human Input:** "Document how AI was used to build this AI solution."
+**Human Input:** "Looking at all files and git history across all branches, document how AI was used to build this AI solution."

 **AI Response:** Claude analyzed its own work by:
 1. **Reviewing Git history** across all branches